nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Improve on `remark` feature
 **Improve the remark feature**
 Currently, if you use multiple prefix , it is allowed and only the last prefix will be used.
 We would like to improve on this by only allowing 1 prefix to be used.
-Thus we verify for duplicate `r/` prefix since it does not make sense to have multiple remarks for the same person.
+Thus, we verify for duplicate `r/` prefix since it does not make sense to have multiple remarks for the same person.

 ### Improve on `edit` feature
 **Improve on the edit feature**
 Currently, for tagging, once you add a tag to a person, it does not update when you add the tag categories to the same tag name using `create`.
 This is a feature flaw since a user would expect the tag to be updated and would not need to be re-tag again.
 We would like to improve on this by updating the tag when the tag category is updated.
 That is if you add an extra category to the tag name, the tag will be updated to include the tag category.
-Thus a user would not need to re-tag the person again to update the tag category.
+Thus, a user would not need to re-tag the person again to update the tag category.

 ## **Appendix: Effort**